0n1ght/key-logger/README.md

   ``` mvn clean package ```
   now your .jar file with the program will appear in "target" folder. now you can just take it and run when you will need to
   ``` java -jar <path_to_jar_file> ```
+  you can also checkout some Launch4J tutorial on youtube and create an .exe file